Yuki Bhambri

 Yuki Bhambri (born 4 July 1992) is an Indian professional tennis player who currently specializes in doubles.
-He has an ATP career-high doubles ranking of world No. 21 achieved on 13 October 2025.
-He also has a career-high singles ranking of No. 83 achieved on 16 April 2018.
+He has an ATP career-high doubles ranking of world No. 18 achieved on 9 February 2026 and a career-high singles ranking of No. 83 achieved on 16 April 2018.

 He is a former junior No. 1 and winner of the 2009 Australian Open Junior Championship.
 He is the first Indian to win the junior Australian Open title and the fourth Indian in history to capture a junior singles title at a Grand Slam championship.
 He represents India in the Davis Cup.

 Personal and early life

 He started playing tennis at the age of 6 years.
 His father is Chander and mother is Indu.
 He is the youngest in the family.
 His sisters are Ankita Bhambri and Sanaa Bhambri, and he is the cousin of Prerna Bhambri and Prateek Bhambri, all of whom are professional tennis players.
 His early career tennis coach was Aditya Sachdeva.
 He is currently being coached by Stephen Koon, Impact Tennis Academy, and is accompanied by trainer Abhimanu Singh & Ahmad Nasir.
 Bhambri became mentor of the tennis facilities of RoundGlass Sports in 2024.